EgonSaks/egonsaks/README.md

 Hi 👋 My name is Egon Saks

-👨‍💻 I'm software development and engineering student at [kood/Jõhvi](https://kood.tech) and looking to gain some real world experience in software development as a full stack developer.
+👨‍💻 I'm software development and engineering student at [kood/Jõhvi](https://kood.tech).
 I am analytical, data driven and quick learner.
 I love everything around tech.

 Previously, I have worked for over 10 years on operations in tech startups across various industries in Europe and North America.
 This extensive experience has equipped me with a deep understanding of business needs and operational efficiencies.
 I bring a business-centric perspective to software development.
 Walking between two worlds makes me a unique asset in bridging the gap between technical and non-technical stakeholders.